Student LifePage address: http://www.mnsu.edu/students/basicstuff/activities.html

 Accessibility Resources provides students with disabilities equal access to opportunities at Minnesota State University, Mankato.
-We coordinate reasonable accommodations for eligible students and serve as a resource for faculty, staff and the University community to provide a high level of engagement.
+The office coordinates reasonable accommodations for eligible students and serves as a resource for faculty, staff and the University community to provide a high level of engagement.
 Accessibility Resources can assist with advocacy, alternative format of printed materials, alternative testing services, assistive technology, early registration, note taking, and sign language interpreters.
 Accessibility Resources also serves as a resource and referral agent for community contacts and disability related information.

-Emergency assistance is available on a 24-hour basis through the University Security Office.
-Grievances, questions, or requests related to equal opportunity for individuals with disabilities should be presented to the Accessibility Resources Director at the numbers listed above or the Affirmative Action Officer at 507-389-2986, (MRS 711), or 800-627-3529.
+Grievances, questions, or requests related to equal opportunity for individuals with disabilities should be presented to the Accessibility Resources Director at the numbers listed.

 The Conkling Gallery, named after emeritus professor Effie R. Conkling, is located on the north end of the corridor connecting the Nelson and Armstrong buildings.
 Students, faculty, and the community are invited to view exhibitions by artists of national and regional reputation, as well as work by graduating seniors and M.A. candidates.